HYDesmondLiu/B2RL/README.md

 ment models or simulation environments as oracles.
-Model-based BRL methods learn the environment dynamic models from the buffers, then use these models to predict environment responses, and generate Markov Decision transitions given states and actions from policies.
+Model-based BRL methods learn the environment dynamic models from the buffers, then use these models to predict environment responses, and generate Markov Decision Process (MDP) transitions given states and actions from policies.
 In the offline settings, existing replay experiences are used as prior knowledge for BRL models to learn from.
 Thus, generating replay buffers are crucial for BRL model benchmark.
 In